 A view of the Indigenous area in Sainte-Marie-au-Pays-des-Hurons, including a longhouse, wigwam, and hospital

 Sainte-Marie among the Hurons is open as a living history museum from early May to early October each year.
-Special events, such as First Light, take place at select dates year round.
+Overnight accommodations, special events, and educational programs are available on select dates all year round.

 Step into the past: Living history